-Land use designations for Diablo are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
-Diablo is planned to preserve and continue its rural character and residential use at a density consistent with existing development.
+Land use designations for Diablo are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
+Diablo is planned to preserve its rural character with continued residential use at densities consistent with existing development.
+The large area designated Commercial Recreation supports continued operation of the Diablo Country Club, while the area designated Public and Semi-Public supports the Athenian School.
+The County's Urban Limit Line, along with Agricultural Lands, Parks and Recreation, and Resource Conservation land use designations protect lands under the County's jurisdiction on the north and east sides of the community.